WorkingCodePod/workingcode/src/episodes/166-whats-onboarded-to-you.md

 ## [00:33:42] Bad Onboarding Experiences

-[00:33:42] **Ben:** I'm curious in this Camille question, when he says that the long story short, it's not ideal, I wish, I wish we had a little bit more insight into what. they were thinking was not ideal in their current workflow.
+[00:33:42] **Ben:** I'm curious in this Kamil question, when he says that the long story short, it's not ideal, I wish, I wish we had a little bit more insight into what. they were thinking was not ideal in their current workflow.
 I'm trying to think about, because I was so early in the company, I don't really have a good ex, example of a bad onboarding experience.

 [00:34:00] **Ben:** I don't know if anyone here does.